brunobar79/say-it-server/README.md

 HTTP Server (powered by express) that will play sounds (anonymously) based on incoming HTTP requests.

-It could be use as a communication tool for an office / making announcments (ex. the classic "FOOD IS READY!") or you can get creative and have a LOT of fun with it.
+It could be use as a communication tool for an office / making announcements (ex. the classic "FOOD IS READY!") or you can get creative and have a LOT of fun with it.

 ## USAGE